-Polysyndeton vs Asyndeton: Definition and Examples
+Polysyndeton vs. Asyndeton: Definition and Examples

-by Liz Bureman and Joe Bunting | 46 comments
+by Liz Bureman and Joe Bunting | 47 comments

+Do you prefer polysyndeton vs. asyndeton?
 You know how sometimes you're reading a book and a writer will use a really long sentence without commas or periods and they're just going and going and you kind of run out of breath just by reading it but it's also kind of nice if you're into that sort of thing?

 Polysyndeton versus Asyndeton

 What Is Polysyndeton?
-Polysyndeton Definition

-It is often used to change the rhythm of the text, to make it either faster or slower, and it can convey a sense of gravity or excitement.
+It's used to change the rhythm of the text, to make it either faster or slower, and it can convey a sense of gravity or excitement.
 It can also be used to intentionally overwhelm the reader, giving them very little room for mentally or visually breathing with the lack of commas.

 Example from Charles Dickens' A Tale of Two Cities: